Graduate Teaching Academy

 - Prove to potential academic employers that they have rigorous pedagogical training

 1. OILS 583: Graduate Teaching (1 cr).
+Offered Fall and Spring semesters.
 Introduces new Teaching and Graduate Assistants to teaching at UNM; reviews various instructional methods, assessment strategies, and pedagogical theories pertinent to teaching in higher education.
 The course consists of 8 workshops held on Friday afternoons.

 3. Teaching Experience.
 Participants must submit a letter from their department chair attesting that they have taught a college course, or have designed and delivered at least three classroom lectures.